kedro-org/kedro/docs/source/get_started/install.md

 ![](../meta/images/kedro_graphic.png)

-If you do not see the graphic displayed, or have any issues with your installation, see the [frequently asked questions](../faq/faq.md), check out the [searchable archive from our retired Discord server](https://linen-discord.kedro.org) or post a new query on the [Slack organisation](https://join.slack.com/t/kedro-org/shared_invite/zt-1eicp0iw6-nkBvDlfAYb1AUJV7DgBIvw).
+If you do not see the graphic displayed, or have any issues with your installation, see the [frequently asked questions](../faq/faq.md), check out the [searchable archive from our retired Discord server](https://linen-discord.kedro.org), or post a new query on the [Slack organisation](https://slack.kedro.org).

 ## Install a development version

-To try out a development version of Kedro direct from the [Kedro Github repository](https://github.com/kedro-org/kedro), follow [these steps](../faq/faq.md#how-can-i-use-a-development-version-of-kedro).
+To try out a development version of Kedro direct from the [Kedro GitHub repository](https://github.com/kedro-org/kedro), follow [these steps](../faq/faq.md#how-can-i-use-a-development-version-of-kedro).